Table of Contents

 - Select Merge Account.

-- The primary user becomes the authoritative identity after the merge.
+- The primary account becomes the authoritative identity after the merge.

-- The primary user’s details (name, email, avatar, and permissions) are shown throughout the platform.
+- The primary account’s name, email, avatar, and permissions are used throughout the platform.

 Team memberships

-- The merged user becomes a member of all teams associated with any of the merged accounts.
+- The merged user becomes a member of all teams associated with any merged account.

 Platform users

-A platform user represents a single, unified identity in LinearB, even if that person was previously represented by multiple accounts due to different emails, integrations, or login methods.
+LinearB treats each person as a single platform user, even if they were previously represented by multiple accounts due to different emails, integrations, or login methods.

 - A single identity across all LinearB features